dstackai/dstack/contributing/BACKENDS.md

 The examples of container-based backends include: `kubernetes`, `vastai`, etc.

-Note: There are two types of compute in dstack:
+Note: There are two types of computing in dstack:

-When `dstack` provisions a VM, it launches there `dstack-runner`.
+When `dstack` provisions a VM, it launches their `dstack-runner`.

 [//]: # (TODO: Elaborate on what dstack-runner is and how it works)